 The Islamic vision

-Tawhid — the oneness of God — is not a doctrine among others.
-It is the organizing principle that answers these objections together.
+Tawḥīd, the oneness of God, is the organising principle that answers these objections together.
 God is one.
 Truth is one.
 Human beings have one origin and one accountability.
 The diversity of cultures and the multiplicity of religious expressions do not deny this unity.
-They reflect the universality of the human orientation toward the transcendent, and the Quran claims to be the fullest articulation of what that orientation points toward.
+They reflect the universality of the human orientation toward the transcendent.
+The Quran claims to be the fullest articulation of what that orientation points toward.

-The vast universe is not a rebuke to human significance.
-It is the stage on which human significance is displayed.
+The vast universe is the stage on which human significance is displayed, rather than a rebuke to it.
 The God who created it is not too large to care about what happens on one planet.
 He is large enough to sustain relationship with every conscious being who seeks Him.
-The “enemies of God” are not threats to divine power.
-They are warnings to human beings about the consequences of choosing against their own nature.
-The judgment is not arbitrary.
-It is the final recognition that freedom matters, choices have weight, and alignment with tawhid is the condition of felicity.
+The “enemies of God” are warnings to human beings about the consequences of choosing against their own nature, rather than threats to divine power.
+The judgement is the final recognition that freedom matters, choices have weight, and alignment with tawḥīd is the condition of human felicity.

-Taken together, these considerations do not point away from Islam.
-They point toward a vision of God who creates real beings, who really choose, in a world that really matters, with consequences that are proportionate to the stakes.
-This is not evidence of divine incompetence.
-It is evidence that the Islamic claim is coherent: one God, one truth, one moral order that encompasses all of creation, and human beings placed within it as khalifah — accountable, free, and capable of knowing their Lord.
+Taken together, these considerations point toward a vision of God who creates real beings, who really choose, in a world that really matters, with consequences that are proportionate to the stakes.
+The Islamic claim is coherent: one God, one truth, one moral order that encompasses all of creation, and human beings placed within it as khalīfah, accountable, free, and capable of knowing their Lord.
+The objection assumes a smaller God and a smaller account of human significance than the Islamic position actually offers, and the responses to its different parts converge on the same answer: a God whose vastness includes care, whose unity includes diversity, and whose justice includes mercy.